-There is another email scam currently going around that appear as if it is being sent on behalf of MYOB.
-This email is asking recipients to click on a link to view an EFT Remittance Advice document.
+There is another email scam currently going around that appears as if it is being sent on behalf of MYOB.
+This email is asking recipients to click on a link to view an EFT Remittance Advice Document.

 It is very easy to be fooled by a fake email when scammers make you believe the email is from someone you would usually trust.

 We even received this email and had to check it thoroughly before we could confirm it was a scam.

 If you have received an email like this, please do not click on any attachments because it could lead to you or your businesses being scammed, phished or hacked.